SDU-eScience/UCloud/docs/developer-guide/core/users/slas.md

 [![API: Internal/Beta](https://img.shields.io/static/v1?label=API&message=Internal/Beta&color=red&style=flat-square)](/docs/developer-guide/core/api-conventions.md)

-_            Our SLA API allows for multiple SLA version to be stored and retrieved._
+_The service-license-agreement API enforces that the SLA is accepted before using the service._

 ## Rationale

+Our SLA API allows for multiple SLA version to be stored and retrieved.
 A user has to accept the newest SLA to be allowed to access UCloud.
-This ensures that all users of UCloud
-            are informed on what is legal usage of UCloud and what is not.
+This ensures that all users of UCloud are informed on what is legal usage of UCloud and what is not.

 ---

 __⚠️ WARNING:__ The API listed on this page will likely change to conform with our [API conventions](/docs/developer-guide/core/api-conventions.md).
 Be careful when building integrations.
 The following